 This bike was yet another journey into the creative pain cave.
 It was not something I had wanted to do.
 It was something I had to do.
 The war must be fought and we need the best tools.
 This is the magic bullet that goes around corners.
+Now, it’s inspiring further exploration in design.

 This adventure probably began back in July while I was on another road trip to Whistler.